prateek3255/blog/src/blog/react-component-library-with-storybook-7.md

 The types key would point to the static types generated for your library via Rollup, which would help with [IntelliSense in code editors like VSCode.](https://code.visualstudio.com/docs/languages/typescript#_intellisense)

-Its time to add the Rollup config file now, create a file called `rollup.config.js` in the root folder and add the following to it -
+Its time to add the Rollup config file now, create a file called `rollup.config.mjs` in the root folder and add the following to it -

 ```jsx
 import peerDepsExternal from "rollup-plugin-peer-deps-external";